ananyaashettyy/Caesar-Cipher-Tool/README.md

 ## Decryption ##
 To decrypt the ciphertext "KHOOR" with a shift of 3, the original plaintext "HELLO" will be recovered.

-## Files ##
-The project consists of the following files:
-* index.html: The HTML file containing the user interface and JavaScript code.
-* style.css: The CSS file for styling the user interface.
-* script.js: The JavaScript file containing the implementation of the Caesar cipher algorithm.
-* README.md: The readme file with instructions and information about the project.

-## Compatibility ##
-This Caesar cipher encryption/decryption tool should work on most modern web browsers that support JavaScript.
-No additional libraries or frameworks are required.

-## License ##
-This project is licensed under the MIT License.
-Feel free to modify and use the code as per your needs.

-## Acknowledgments ##
-This project was inspired by the concept of the Caesar cipher and was created for educational purposes.